47degrees/helios/docs/docs/parser/README.md

 ## From Json to the ADT

-Once we have a Json, we can parse it to an ADT:
+Once we have a `Json`, we can parse it to an ADT:

 ```kotlin:ank